Thailand

 • Periodic violence occurs in the southernmost provinces of Yala, Pattani, and Narathiwat.

-• U.S. government has limited ability to provide emergency services in the southernmost provinces.
+• U.S. government emergency services are limited in the southernmost provinces.

 Source: US State Department.
 Always verify current advice before travelling.